- A content management system (CMS) is a tool which helps you build a website without needing to write code.

 - After upgrading to WordPress 5.x, make sure to also upgrade to PHP v7.3 or newer.

 Make sure to update all themes, plugins, and of course, the WordPress core regularly.
-You should check for updates at least, once per week.
-Wordfence can be configured to send you e-mails when it detects that updates are available.
+Wordfence can be configured to send you e-mails when it detects updates are available.

-- Giving Administrative Access to your WordPress site (Chin)
+- Giving Administrative Access to your WordPress site by Chin

 - How to increase security while developing a WordPress site by wmullins